 Cons

-• With too many data points, the line chart become clumsy and difficult to read the data
+- With too many data points, the line chart becomes clumsy and difficult to read the data

 Conclusion